After years of false starts, accounts payable departments are making transformation a top priority.

 4. Low staff productivity.

 Manually processing invoices is labor-intensive work.
 Invoice data must be manually keyed and validated, invoices must be matched with purchase orders, purchasers must be tracked down, invoices must be physically routed or mailed for approval, purchasers often have to be reminded to approve invoices, exceptions require back-and-forth e-mails and phone calls, invoice data must be keyed into an ERP platform, invoices must be filed, and invoices must be reconciled with payments.
 Some businesses even hand stamp or photocopy invoices as they are processed.
 All these manual tasks consume staff time and keep them from high-value activities such as data analysis, supplier management and vendor master cleanup.
-Automation eliminates many of these manual tasks.
+Invoice processing automation eliminates many of these manual tasks.
 Accounts payable departments with a high level of automation process more than 11 times as many invoices per full-time equivalent (FTE) as their peers with little or no automation, per IOFM.

 5. Missed early payment discounts.